zuri-training/FitwellNG-fe-pjt-40/README.md

 Note:
 •	Frontend is built independently from the fe-github of this project.
-•	All coded UI will draw from here.
+•	All coded UI will draw from here and synchronised update.
 •	Use DB schema shared in communication channel to create models.
 (STRICTLY!)